MaxPleaner/sounds/readme.md

 **Prerequisites**

-- ruby 2.3
+1. ruby 2.3
-- ALSA programs (these are included with Ubuntu, don't know about other platforms): alsamixer, arecord
-- system depencencies: `apt-get install mpg123 lame ffmpeg vorbis-tools`
+3. system depencencies: `apt-get install lame ffmpeg vorbis-tools mpg123 alsa-utils`
-- a decent processor.
+4. a decent processor.
 I have an intel i5 and the load is fairly low.
 But keep in mind that every drum hit opens a thread and tells `mpg123` to play a mp3 file.